czi-education/.github/pull_request_template.md

-## Thank you for your interest in contributing!
+**Thanks for your interest in our project\!**

-We appreciate your interest in our project.
-However, **we are not currently accepting external contributions** to this repository.
+This repository is currently being maintained internally, so we’re not accepting external contributors.

-This project is maintained internally and we are not seeking pull requests from external contributors at this time.
+However, if you’ve discovered a bug or have a feature suggestion, please open an issue.

-If you have found a bug or have a feature suggestion, please feel free to open an issue instead.
+If you believe you have found a security issue, please responsibly disclose by contacting us at [security@chanzuckerberg.com](mailto:security@chanzuckerberg.com).

-Thank you for understanding!
+If you are interested in partnering with us on datasets for the Knowledge Graph, fill out [this form](https://chanzuckerberg.com/education/ai/?utm_source=dev&utm_medium=github&utm_campaign=kg#ai-contact__form) to get in touch.